Find Affordable College Courses

 Read More…

 You’ll be in good company if you decide to attend Utah State University.
 It ranked #2 on our 2023 Most Popular Online Natural Resources & Conservation Schools in the Rocky Mountains Region list.
-USU is a very large public school located in the small city of Logan.
+USU is a fairly large public school located in the small city of Logan.

 While working on their degree, natural resources and conservation majors at USU accumulate an average of around $21,250 in student debt.